inancgumus/katas/scala/readme.md

 ### Singleton classy objectishes

 When I define it like this, it becomes a singleton!
 Oh my.
 So, that means, this is a class and an object at the same.
-Actually, it'll become an object when it's first used.
+Actually, it'll become an object until its first use.
 Good.
 Lazy-evaulation of functional languages.

 ### There are no static methods or fields

 That's cool.
 Because, the global data is usually not good.
-However, as you know, they're also practical.
-Especially for mother space-ship utility classes (_beware!_).
+However, as you know, it's also practical.
+Especially for the mother space-ship utility classes (_beware!_).

 So, `main` method is defined on a singleton object.
 So, it's kind of static, however, on an instance, not on a class itself.
 Java coders know what I mean.